Blister packs of various medications spread out

 Many symptoms are drug side effects

-Fatigue, cognitive fog, falls, urinary incontinence, constipation, depression — each of these has a long list of common medications as a possible cause.
-Identifying a medication culprit changes everything.
+Fatigue, cognitive fog, falls, urinary incontinence, constipation, depression, each has a long list of common medications as a possible cause.
+Identifying a culprit changes everything.

 03